mas2020-python/pycryptex/README.md

 This project can be used as:

 - CLI application for encryption and decryption
-- a package to import in you project to create an encryption/decryption app
+- a package to import in your personal project to create an encryption/decryption app

 For the CLI functionality it uses `click` package and for the encryption the amazing `pycryptodome` package.